hqdatt/BirthBook/README.md

 ## Updated Challenges

 Learning how to use and when to use closures are still challenging to me.
 Also, I will need to learn new libraries in UIKit to implement features that I expect to have.
-But I believe this will be completed.
+But I believe this will be completed

 ### [BONUS] Digital Wireframes & Mockups